UoE-BIOM528/workshops/03_genome-assembly.md

 It's now time to run SOAPdenovo2 and build our genome assembly.
 In our working directory we have our 2 fastq files and our created config file.
 To actually run SOAPdenovo2 we use:

 ```
-SOAPdenovo>SOAPdenovo-63mer all -s config.txt -K 13 -p 4 -o z.tritici 2>assembly.log
+SOAPdenovo-63mer all -s config.txt -K 13 -p 4 -o z.tritici 2>assembly.log
 ```

+If you're using your own machine you may need to include the path to where you installed SOAPdenovo2 if  you have  not added it to your path.
 Let's break this command down.
 We start by specifying the program to run, `SOAPdenovo-63mer`, which is a specific version of SOAPdenovo2.
 Then we specify `all`, which runs the full SOAPdenovo2 pipeline programs (including pregraph, contig, map, scaff).
 We could run each of these steps individually but the `all` command makes things simple.
 We then tell SOAPdenovo, Kmer size to use with the `-K` flag, this is the size of the sequence used to align reads and build contigs/scaffolds.
 We use a small value her as our reads are short.
 Next is `-p 4` to tell SOAPdenovo2 to use 4 CPUs to run calculations in parallel and speed up the processing.
 Next is the `-o` flag where we can specify a `z.tritici` prefix for the output files.
 Finally, we use a redirect `2>assembly.log` to redict the logging information to a file called  `assembly.log`.
 We do this so that we can save the running information about which parameters have been used and for debugging in case the program crashes or was unable to finish.

 SOAPdenovo2 should run for about 3 minutes before finishing.
 Use `ls` to list the files in our working directory.
 You should see a bunch of new files beginning with the prefix of `z.tritici`.
 To see a comprehensive list of output files see [Appendix B](https://github.com/aquaskyline/SOAPdenovo2).
 You can see that each program in the pipeline produces multiple output files, however we are only really interested in 2 of these.